 The amounts of Firm Requirements Power priced at Tier 1 Rates within each hour shall not be less than the minimum hourly energy schedule amount for the given month.

-BPA shall calculate the minimum hourly energy amounts as follows: the greater of (1) 60 percent of the Tier 1 Monthly Block amounts for the applicable month, as listed in section 1.3 of this exhibit or (2) the Tier 1 Monthly Block amounts for the applicable month, as listed in section 1.3 of this exhibit, minus the Shaping Capacity for the given month, as listed in section 1.4.1 of this exhibit.
+BPA shall calculate the minimum hourly energy amounts as follows: the greater of: (1) 60 percent of the Tier 1 Monthly Block amounts for the applicable month, as listed in section 1.3 of this exhibit or (2) the Tier 1 Monthly Block amounts for the applicable month, as listed in section 1.3 of this exhibit, minus the Shaping Capacity for the given month, as listed in section 1.4.1 of this exhibit.

 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with the minimum amount of Firm Requirements Power priced at Tier 1 Rates «Customer Name» shall take each hour of a given month of the applicable Fiscal Year.